zchengquan/crowdCV/source/readme.md

 ![Screen-shot](./SampleOutputChen.png)

-Works well when on tuning parameters such as text polarity and size range.
+Works well on tuning parameters such as text polarity and size range.
 However an ideal algorithm should just take an image and return an array of bounding boxes.

 * More documentation will be added!